tidyverse/tidyverse.org/content/blog/case-weights/index.md

 <img src="figure/sim-tune-1.svg" title="plot of chunk sim-tune" alt="plot of chunk sim-tune" width="100%" />

 Recall that tidymodels assumes that the first level of the outcome factor is the event of interest.
-Since the first level of the outcome has the fewest values, we would expect that the sensitivity of the model to suffer.
+Since the first level of the outcome has the fewest values, we would expect the sensitivity of the model to suffer.
 These results suggest that the weights are making the model focus on the majority class.

-For comparison, let's remove the weights then tune the same parameter values.
+For comparison, let's remove the weights and then tune the same parameter values.

 ```r